Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/shadow.rst

 Rotation
-   Sets the shadow rotation around the *Grease Pencil* object center or other object if *Use Object As Pivot* is enabled.
+   Sets the shadow rotation around the *Grease Pencil* object center or another object when *Use Object As Pivot* is enabled.

 Blur
    Control the blur scale in pixels on the X and Z axis.